 Priority of entry:

-If there is a queues at reception Season Ticket holders may go to the front and alternate with those in the queue to pay.
+If there is a queue at reception Season Ticket holders may go to the front and alternate with those in the queue to pay.

-Prices and Definitions: Please see Brochures and Dowloads page for more details
+Prices and Definitions: Please see Brochures and Downloads page for more details

 No unsupervised children under the age of 8 years.
-8-11 years who can’t swim 50 meters must be supervised by an adult in the water Please see safe swimming policy for correct ratio’s of children.
+8-11-year-olds who can’t swim 50 meters must be supervised by an adult in the water.
+Swim tests for 8-11-year-olds are often available when you arrive but may be difficult to offer during busy periods.
+Please see our safe swimming policy above for correct ratios of children.

-No Diving – Diving is only permitted in designated areas of the pool where there is a minimum water depth of 1.5 metres and extends at least 7.6 metres to allow forward clearance from the dive and the freeboard is less than 0.38 metres high.
+Diving – Shallow (racing) diving is only permitted in designated areas of the pool where there is a minimum water depth of 1.5 metres and extends at least 7.6 metres to allow forward clearance from the dive.

 No Jumping in shallow water – Impact with the pool floor can result in injury to the ankles and lower spine.
-Jumping into water depths less than 0.9 metres should be prohibited.
+Jumping into water depths less than 0.9 metres is prohibited.